 A server administrator performs primary maintenance tasks by upgrading and cleaning up the old files.
 You can use the below commands via your SSH login to run and perform maintenance of the Ubuntu cloud server.

 Update the apt repository using below CLI command:

 Upgrade the Ubuntu Server Distribution using the below command:

 sudo apt-get dist-upgrade -y

-Upgrade entire Ubuntu Server using below command:
+Upgrade the entire Ubuntu Server using the below command:

 sudo apt-get upgrade -y